ILF Scotland

 • Help with targeting those facing the greatest barriers to independent living in areas where application numbers have been low since re-opening.

 The capacity of DPOs to deliver is a significant challenge.
-Therefore, we would suggest a fully funded pilot with one or two DPOs.
+Therefore, we suggested a fully funded pilot with one or two DPOs.
 A DPO is defined as an organisation where at least 51% of the governing body are either disabled people or / and people who are eligible for social care support (Self Directed Support Scotland).

-3. Proposal
+3. Process

 Social Work plays a critical role in existing ILF awards.
 The majority of recipients have a tripartite agreement in place between the recipient, ILF Scotland and Social Work.
 The assurances that this arrangement provides will continue to be crucial in a DPO supported application model.
 These reassurances include: